Image by Gerd Altmann

 by John F. Demartini.

-Dr. John F. Demartini reveals the connection between health and state of mind.
+Are you really living or barely breathing?
+Do you feel sick, run-down, anxious, or low?
+In Count Your Blessings, Dr. John F. Demartini reveals the connection between health and state of mind.
 The old adage about making the most of what you’ve got forms the basis of 25 principles that will help you to live a healthy and fulfilling life.
+Through real-life examples, exercises, meditations, and affirmations, Dr. Demartini shows how you can use and develop your own inner resources, just by living in the present moment.

 About The Author